mattheworiordan/ably-cli/README.md

 1. Install the CLI following the [CLI usage](#cli-usage) steps.
 2. Follow the instructions for your tool to set up an MCP server, such as [Claude desktop](https://modelcontextprotocol.io/quickstart/user), and configure:
    1. `command` as ably mcp start-server

+See [MCP Server section](#mcp-server) for more details on how to use the MCP Server.

 > [!NOTE]
 > If you are having trouble getting the MCP server running, use [MCP inspector](https://github.com/modelcontextprotocol/inspector)